rharbird/microbit-challenges/docs/source/basics/data_types.rst

 Logical operations
 ^^^^^^^^^^^^^^^^^^^

-Logical operator test not the value of specific variables, but for the truth value of its operands.
+Logical operators test the truth value of their operands.

 +--------------+---------------------------------+-------------------+
 | **Operator** |  **Evaluates to ``True`` if:**  | **Example**       |